HAC831C9 Radiation–Matter Interaction. Radiation Protection (2.5 ECTS)

 written exam / final exam

-Syllabus:
+Course Syllabus:

-• Radiation/matter interactions:
+• Radiation-matter interactions:

-– Different categories of interaction
+– Different types of interaction

 – Detection methods

-– Inventory of different detectors
+– List of the various detectors

 • Effects of radiation on living matter: